Pilot Hill is the hill at the right with the radio towers on top.

 To prevent toe and toenail issues, I wore toe socks for the first time in a race after successfully trying them out a few days prior.
 Some runners swear by toe socks for eliminating bloody toenails and blisters.

-I used toe socks for the first time in a race to try to avoid getting blackened toe nails and blisters between the toes.
+I used toe socks for the first time during the Pilot Hill 25K to avoid getting blackened toe nails and blisters between the toes.

-I used toe socks for the first time in a race to try to avoid getting blackened toe nails and blisters between the toes.
+I used toe socks for the first time during the Pilot Hill 25K to avoid getting blackened toe nails and blisters between the toes.

 I also heel-locked my Saucony Kinvara 13 shoes, again with the aim to prevent blackened toenails.
 However, the shoes loosened slgihtly by the end of the race, so I should have cinched the laces even tighter.